shepuk/Project2-Match3-Game/README.md

 #### Existing bugs
 1. Some validator issues still exist from JSLint.
     - Lines being longer than 80 characters.
 Cutting these lines down makes the code less readable so I will ignore these for now.
 The line with the longest character count in main.js is 118 characters.
 Only 18 lines of code exceed 80 characters.
     - Using simgle quotes instead of doubles.
 All of my code uses double quotes apart from jQuery DOM manipulation code in which I am creating an emelent with an attribute.
 Using incorrect quotes here would result in broken code.
+I could use a seperate line of code to add a class, avoinding the JSLint errors - but doing this in a single line is better.
+    - Lastly, JSLint shows an error concerning a for loop in my createBoard function.
+Upon researching this, [JSLint does not reccomend the use of for loops.](https://www.jslint.com/help.html#for)

 ## Setup, Backups & Depoyment
 [Gitpod](https://www.gitpod.io/) was used as my primary IDE.